sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

       "command": "check-http.rb -u https://localhost:8080/api/v1/health",
       "subscribers": ["web_application"],
       "interval": 20,
-      "dependencies": [
+      "dependencies": ["mysql"]
-        "mysql"
-      ]
     }
   }
 }
 {{< /highlight >}}

 You can also define a more detailed dependency by specifying the client and check pair.

-Here's an example of a check definition that depends on a check named `mysql` coming from client `db-01`:
+Here's an example of a check definition that will be filtered if a check named `mysql` from client `db-01` is already alerting:

 {{< highlight json >}}
 {